Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Write data to a Nordson Ultimus V via UART. https://www.manualslib.com/manual/2917329/Nordson-Ultimus-V.html?page=46#manual
 - First the `ENQ` `ACK` handshake is completed.
 - `STX`, number of bytes, the checksum, and `ETX` are automatically added to the data provided to create the full message.
-- Reads the success of failure from the device.
+- Reads the success or failure message from the device.
 - Completes the transaction with `EOT`

 ### Parameters